History of Bates Campus Buildings

 Maintenance Center (Andrews Road) (1962)

 Construction began on this 2½ story building in the summer of 1962.
 At a cost of approximately $404,000, the Maintenance Center housed the central heating plant, and workshops for the painters, carpenters, and electricians.
-It included office space and a three stall garage as well as a “fallout shelter” which was connected to Lane Hall and later used for storage.
+It included office space and a three stall garage as well as an underground “fallout shelter” which was connected to Lane Hall and later used for storage.